How to Paint 3D Printed Miniatures – Prime, Clean, Prepare 2023

 4. Can 3D-printed objects be sanded and painted?

 Depending on the layer height, lines and patterns from the printing process are typically evident before painting PLA 3D prints or ABS projects.
 Medium, fine, and extra-fine sandpaper can be used to remove these lines from 3D printers.

-The painting of PLA 3Dprinted miniatures works nicely with inexpensive paints.
+The painting of PLA 3Dprinted miniatures works nicely with inexpensive paints for hd prints.
 The most important element is a good, sturdy undercoat.
 I advise using a metal primer paint that prevents rust for this.
 Although rust-prevention metal primers only come in 500mL tins and can be a little more expensive than the same amount of regular acrylic house paint, 500mL will be plenty to prime many models because they are relatively thin and go a long way.

 Miniature 3D printing can initially appear intimidating.
 It kind of is, but the outcomes are worthwhile regardless of the work you put in.
 Anyone may start a 3D printing hobby and succeed with the current selection of printers, designs, and guidelines like the one above.